Update: Introduction and ‘Electric range lower than Toyota RAV4 Prime’s’ and ‘Pricier than the 2022 model’ sections updated.

 What is the 2023 Hyundai Tucson PHEV EV range?

-The Hyundai Tucson PHEV’s EV range will likely be 33 miles (EPA est.).
+The Hyundai Tucson PHEV’s EV range is 33 miles (EPA est.).

 What is the 2023 Hyundai Tucson PHEV release date?

-The 2023 Hyundai Tucson PHEV is expected to go on sale in late 2022.
+The 2023 Hyundai Tucson PHEV is now available at dealerships in the U.S.

 What is the 2023 Hyundai Tucson PHEV price?